world-class/REPL/websites/README.md

 # Music (ideal for programming)

+- [Brainaural](https://brainaural.com) - _"What Are Brainwaves?
+Does Entrainement Work?
+Find out for yourself!
+Now with free audio file download."_
 - [Music For Programming](http://musicforprogramming.net) - Play programming music right from your web browser in an IDE-like interface.
 - [Rainy Mood](https://rainymood.com) (noise generator) - _"Helps you to focus, relax, and sleep. [...]
 The internet's most popular rain experience."_